ZoeLeBlanc/is578-intro-dh/_materials/intro_web/02-intro-websites.md

 </figure>
 ```

-You'll notice in this HTML we are using some new elements (`figure` and `iframe`) and those elements have attributes that we've seen (like `style`) and then a bunch of new ones (`src`, `name`, `scrolling`, `frameborder`, `marginheight`, `marginwidth`, `height`, `width`, `allowfullscreen`).
+You'll notice in this HTML we are using some new elements (`figure` and `iframe`) along with attributes we've seen before (like `style`) and several new ones (`src`, `name`, `scrolling`, `frameborder`, `marginheight`, `marginwidth`, `height`, `width`, `allowfullscreen`).

-While this code is more complex, to give a top level overview, this code uses the `figure` element to create a container for our map, and then the `iframe` element to embed the map into our page.
-The `src` attribute tells the browser where to find the map, and the `style` attribute tells the browser how to display the map.
-The rest of the attributes are used to set the size of the map.
+While this code is more complex, a high-level overview reveals that it uses the `figure` element to create a container for our map, and the `iframe` element to embed the map into our page.
+The `src` attribute specifies the map's location for the browser, while the `style` attribute dictates the map's display.
+The other attributes are used to determine the map's size.

-So to recreate this approach I could simply copy this code and put it in our `first_page.html` file, and see the results when I open that page in the browser.
+To replicate this approach, you could simply copy this code into our `first_page.html` file and observe the results when opening that page in a browser.

-But even if I can see it and you can see it via my Zoom screen, you cannot currently see it on the internet.
-To do that, we need to discuss how the web works.
+However, even though I can see it and you can view it via my Zoom screen, it is not currently visible on the internet.
+To achieve that, we need to explore how the web works.

 ## What is the Web and How does it Work?

-We all use the web constantly, but what is it exactly?
+We all use the web constantly, but what exactly is it?

-If we go to our handy source of information, Wikipedia, we can find the following definition:
+Turning to our reliable source of information, Wikipedia, we find the following definition:

 [**From Wikipedia:**](https://en.wikipedia.org/wiki/World_Wide_Web)
 "The World Wide Web (WWW), commonly known as the Web, is an information system where documents and other web resources are identified by Uniform Resource Locators (URLs, such as <https://www.example.com/>), which may be interlinked by hypertext, and are accessible over the Internet.[1][2]
 The resources of the WWW are transferred via the Hypertext Transfer Protocol (HTTP) and may be accessed by users by a software application called a web browser and are published by a software application called a web server."

-This is technically a definition but there's a lot to unpack here.
+While this is technically a definition, there's a lot to unpack here.

-### What is a Uniform Resource Locators (or URL)?
+### What are Uniform Resource Locators (or URL)?

 <figure>
   <a href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL/mdn-url-all.png" class="image-popup">